A Day in the Life

 Being a community health advocate is like being a health educator.
 I spend a lot of one-on-one time with patients.
 I counsel them on reproductive health, like how to have healthy relationships and prevent pregnancy and sexually transmitted diseases.

-I work to build strong relationships with my patients.
-I had a patient who was pregnant, and I helped by calling her to answer her questions and make sure she went to her doctor appointments.
+Working to build strong relationships with my patients.
+For example, I had a patient who was pregnant, and I helped by calling her to answer her questions and make sure she went to her doctor appointments.
 She understands that taking care of herself is part of being a mom, and I’m happy I helped her learn how to do that.

 As a health educator, you never know what to expect each day, except that you’ll learn something new from the patients you serve.
 And at the end of the day, it feels really good to be that trusted person in someone’s life.